Chapter 31: City Council

 (G) The public body shall, upon request, make a reasonable effort to accommodate the public's right to hear the discussion and testimony presented at the meeting.

-(H) Public bodies shall make available at the meeting or the instate location for a telephone conference call or videoconference, for examination and copying by members of the public, at least one copy of all reproducible written material to be discussed at an open meeting.
+(H) Public bodies shall make available at the meeting or the instate location for virtual conferencing as required by subdivision (F)(6) of this section, for examination and copying by members of the public, at least one copy of all reproducible written material to be discussed at an open meeting, either in paper or electronic form.
 Public bodies shall make available at least one current copy of the Open Meetings Act being Neb.
 RS 84-1407 to 84-1414, posted in the meeting room at a location accessible to members of the public.
 At the beginning of the meeting, the public shall be informed about the location of the posted information.

 (A) Any public body may hold a closed session by the affirmative vote of a majority of its voting members if a closed session is clearly necessary for the protection of the public interest or for the prevention of needless injury to the reputation of an individual and if such individual has not requested a public meeting.
 The subject matter and the reason necessitating the closed session shall be identified in the motion to close.
 Closed sessions may be held for, but shall not be limited to, such reasons as: